Sewing Machine Fun is reader-supported! If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

 Polyester embroidery thread is becoming more and more popular over time thanks to its great properties.
 It has a beautiful sheen and luster and also comes in a large variety of colors.
 It’s very strong and resistant to shredding from friction as it runs through the eye of the needle.

 Often polyester and rayon threads are interchangeable when stitching designs.
 So, what is the difference between rayon and polyester embroidery thread?
 Is rayon or polyester better?
-Well, rayon threads have a better luster, but polyester threads are stronger, won’t fade over time or in the sun, don’t bleed in the washer, and can withstand bleach.
-Polyester machine embroidery threads also have a higher elasticity than rayon threads, which is helpful on projects that will need a little extra stretch.
+Well, rayon threads have a better luster, but polyester threads are usually stronger, won’t fade over time or in the sun, don’t bleed in the washer, and can withstand bleach.

 Cotton Embroidery Machine Thread